b11031371/my_bible_notes/2026-07-25/note_en.md

 ## II.
 Key Summary

-- God announces that He will destroy Egypt and its allied nations by the hand of Nebuchadnezzar king of Babylon, leaving the whole land in ruins.
+- Continuing the prophecy against Egypt from the previous passage (29:17–30:9), God further announces that He will destroy Egypt and its allied nations by the hand of Nebuchadnezzar king of Babylon, leaving the whole land in ruins.
 - God names Egypt's cities and regions one by one—Noph, Pathros, Zoan, No, Sin, Tehaphnehes—declaring that each will be burned, broken open, and taken captive.
 - God says He has already broken Pharaoh's arm, and that He will strengthen the arm of the king of Babylon, put His sword in his hand, and scatter the Egyptians among the nations.